 A review artifact allows you to request artifact feedback and/or approval from stakeholders.
 Review artifacts can be set to one of two types: informal review (live artifacts), or formal review (baseline artifacts).
-You can only request approval or electronic signatures on artifacts if they are included in a formal review.
-If you create an informal review, review participants can add comments to artifacts, but the artifacts cannot be approved.
+You can only request

 Note: A baseline must be sealed and published before you can include it in the review contents.
 This ensures that the artifacts do not change while the review is underway.